Conflict of interest policy (summary)

-- Covered Persons: Any Director or Trustee of IFAW or any of its affiliates; any Corporate Officer of IFAW or any of its affiliates, including Chief Executive Officer/President, Vice President(s), Chief Financial Officer, and Clerk, Program Directors and Managers, Department Directors, worldwide Country Office Directors, Senior Level Employees and any Personnel with budgetary management responsibility or engaged in decision making, selection or oversight in relation to IFAW’s vendors.
+- Covered Persons: Any Director or Trustee of IFAW or any of its affiliates; any non-Director/Trustee who is a member of any Committee of the Directors/Trustees; any Corporate Officer of IFAW or any of its affiliates, including Chief Executive Officer/President, Vice President(s), Chief Financial Officer, and Clerk; Program Directors; Department Directors; Regional and Country Office Directors; and any personnel with budgetary management responsibility, including under IFAW’s Delegation of Authority guidelines.

 - Related Person: With respect to any Covered Person: (i) the spouse, ancestors, children, grandchildren, great grandchildren and siblings of such Covered Person; (ii) the spouses of the ancestors, children, grandchildren, great grandchildren and siblings of such Covered Person; and (iii) any entity in which such Covered Person, either alone or together with one or more Related Persons and/or one or more other Covered Persons, owns, directly or indirectly, more than 5% of the beneficial, economic, ownership or voting interests.

 - Interest: Any financial interest, including, without limitation: (i) an ownership interest in a corporation, partnership, joint venture, limited liability company, trust, association or other entity, other than an ownership interest arising solely by reason of investment by a mutual, pension or other institutional investment fund over which the Disqualified Person does not exercise control; (ii) an ownership interest in real or personal property; and (iii) the receipt of, or the right or expectation to receive, any income, including, without limitation, salaries, consulting fees, other fees for services, rents, royalties, dividends and income from the sale or other transfer of an interest in real or personal property.